documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 =====

-This action is immediate and irreversible, the Mangue.io Platform removes the deployment selected by the user from the contract/cluster/namespace.
+This action is immediate and irreversible, the Mangue.io platform removes the deployment selected by the user from the contract/cluster/namespace.

-Just click over the button ``Delete`` to confirm the action and the Mangue.io Platform deletes the deployment from the selected environment.
+Just click over the button ``Delete`` to confirm the action and the Mangue.io platform deletes the deployment from the selected environment.

 .. note:: This action **does not** remove any additional components external to this deployment - e.g.: an associated *PersistentVolume*, therefore if an external file exists, it continues to exist on the destination volume.
 This action only removes the deployment from the environment, but does not remove any other additional files from the computing environment.